 Normally, you specify an instance-name.
-However, If you do not, CLIPS will generate one using the gensym function.
+However, If you do not, CLIPS will generate one using the gensym\ function.
 Slot values also can be specified.

 Now that we have a duck factory, let's make some instances as follows, where the name of the instance is in brackets.
 Note the use of the "of" keyword to separate the instance name from the class name.
 You must include the "of" or a syntax error will result.
-Also, note that the brackets in the code mean an instance name, while brackets in the metasyntax such as for (make-instance) above, mean optional.
+Also, note that the brackets in the code mean an instance name, while brackets in the metasyntax such as for (make-instance) above, mean option.

 '''

 CLIPS> (make-instance [Dorky] of DUCK)

 [Dorky]

 CLIPS> (make-instance [Elsie] of COW)

 [PRNTUTIL1] Unable to find class COW.

 CLIPS> (make-instance Dorky_Duck of DUCK)

 [Dorky_Duck]

 CLIPS> (instances)

-[initial-object] of INITIAL-OBJECT

 [Dorky] of DUCK

 [Dorky_Duck] of DUCK

-For a total of 3 instances.
+For a total of 2 instances.

 CLIPS>

 '''

 After the instance is successfully created, CLIPS responds with the name of the instance.
 If it is not possible to create an instance, CLIPS responds with a FALSE.
 Also, like the (rules) and (facts) commands, CLIPS has an instances function to print out the instances of a class.
-The initial-object object listed is similar to the initial-fact fact.
-It was provided in previous versions of CLIPS to initially activate some types of rules, but it now only provided for backwards compatibility for programs which directly reference it.

 For the case of (make-instance), the brackets around the instance name is optional for a USER-defined class.
-As an example, let's create Dorky's cousin, Dorky_Duck, without brackets as follows.
+As an example, let's create Dorky's cousin, Dorky\Duck, without brackets as follows.